usafa-astro-201/2024-spring/12 PROJECT RV to COE/README.md

 You can only use the wgs84 structure variable to pass wgs84data constants to functions

-Your program must read inputs from the file `RV1.dat` or `RV2.dat`.
+Your program must read inputs from the file `RV1.dat`.
 Units are km and km/s.
 The format for each line is:

 ```
 R(1), R(2), R(3), V(1), V(2), V(3)